rabidgremlin/doc-tools/README.md

 # doc-tools
-Docker image filled with handle markdown and doc tools.
+Docker image filled with handy markdown and doc tools.